rasmussiljander/self-learning/README.md

 This repository is not designed to contain production-grade code or even be structured in a way that is conducive for easy clone-and-run code, but as mentioned, is meant for collecting all different projects and learning opportunities into one :)

 To ease navigation, all projects are collected below in a table showing their theme and code availability.
 Projects are ordered by their year of completion.
+The projects with private code is available for viewing upon request.

 | Project Name | Theme| Language/method of delivery | Code in Repo| Year |
 |-| -| -| -| - |